-While Berkshire County contains 8.96% of the land in the Commonwealth, its share of the population is only 1.83%.
-Furthermore, Berkshire County has a population density of 133.1 people/sq mi compared to a Commonwealth average of 650.5 people/sq mi, making it the 4th least densely populated county in the Commonwealth.
+While Berkshire County contains 8.96% of land in the Commonwealth, its share of the population is only 1.83%.
+Furthermore, Berkshire County has a population density of 133.1 people/sq. mi. compared to a Commonwealth average of 650.5 people/sq. mi., making it the fourth least densely populated county in Massachusetts.